Burningstone91/smart-home-setup/README.md

 First some preparations and the install of [Home Assistant](https://www.home-assistant.io/), which will be the core of the home automation system.

 ### Preparations
-First install Docker and Docker-Compose on the host machine following the official instructions online.
+Install Docker and Docker-Compose on the host machine following the official instructions online.

 Create the docker-compose file and a directory which will contain the Home Assistant configuration: